Skip to content

 Effective sanctions screening covers multiple dimensions beyond simple name matching.

 Transaction screening applies to payment flows in real time, flagging payments involving sanctioned countries, currencies, or routing codes.
-This is mandatory for UK payment service providers under the MLRs 2017.
+This is a core expectation of AUSTRAC for reporting entities.

 Automated periodic rescreening triggers alerts when sanctions lists are updated, without waiting for the next client review cycle.
 Compliance teams on professional forums consistently identify this as the most critical control improvement: a sanctioned counterparty that was clean at onboarding may appear on a list six months later.